MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 ### Disable controls on a form

-When you are troublshooting issues caused by controls on a form, you need to disable the controls using the following URL flag:
+When you're troubleshooting issues caused by controls on a form, you need to disable the controls using the following URL flag:

 **&flags=DisableFormControl=true**: Disables all the controls on a form.

 > [!NOTE]
 > The **&flags=DisableFormControl=new_mycontrol** flag disables specific control on the form.
-If the issue gets resolved when the `&flags=DisableWebResourceControls=true` flag is used, there may be more than one web resource control on the form and you can use this flag to further identify the control that is causing the issue.
+If the issue gets resolved when the `&flags=DisableWebResourceControls=true` flag is used, there may be more than one web resource control on the form, and you can use this flag to further identify the control that is causing the issue.

 ## Disable business process flow

-If you are troublshooting an issue cuased by a business process flow (BPF) you need to disable it on the form using the following flag:
+If you are troubleshooting an issue caused by a business process flow (BPF) you need to disable it on the form using the following flag:

 **&flags=DisableBusinessProcessFlow=true**: Disables a business process flow on the form.

 ## Unexpected behaviors when loading a form

-While working on model-driven app forms there are some common issue that may cause unexpected behavior when the form opens including:
+While working on model-driven app forms, some common issues that may cause unexpected behavior when the form loads are:

 - Fields or controls do not have an expected value.